Report status

 Edge firewall finding triggers escalation

-A row with Critical, Edge firewall, FW-EDGE-01, Any-source SSH rule is exposed to the internet, Security Network, Open, 2026-05-12 receives a critical base score and active-status pressure.
+A critical open finding for an internet-exposed SSH rule starts with a severity base score of 100 and gains active-status pressure.
 With Escalation threshold set to High or Critical, the summary shows escalation, Finding Register places the row near the top, and Remediation Queue keeps the owner and next action visible.

 Due-soon pressure changes the queue

 Set Audit date to 2026-05-06 and Due-soon window to 14 days.
-A high row due on 2026-05-18 becomes Due soon and gains due-date pressure, while a row due after the window stays Scheduled.
-The useful result is the Due state column, because it shows which owners need a near-term handoff.
+A high row due on 2026-05-18 becomes Due soon and gains 8 points.
+A row due after the window stays Scheduled.
+The Due state column shows which owners need near-term handoff.

 Headerless paste needs review